What is Inventory Carrying Cost and Why Your eCommerce Business Should Know?

 Why is the Calculation of Inventory Carrying Cost Important?

-- When represented in the form of a percentage, the inventory carrying cost helps a business to know what percentage of its total inventory cost is the holding cost.
-Such a number helps business owners to determine the amount of money they can earn taking into account the given level of inventory.
+- When represented in the form of a percentage, the Inventory carrying Cost helps a business to know what percentage of its total inventory cost is the holding Cost.
+Such a number helps business owners determine the amount of money they can earn considering the given inventory level.

-- The total carrying cost of a business demonstrates the amount of money that a business is spending on inventory.
-Such an estimate will help business owners control inventory costs in case it is spending money in holding inventory unnecessarily.
+- The total carrying cost of a business demonstrates the amount of money that a business is spending on Inventory.
+Such an estimate will help business owners control inventory costs in case it is unnecessarily spending money on holding Inventory.

-- Also, inventory carrying costs are used for a variety of purposes in some of the leading materials management practices.
-These include determining lot sizes; determining order quantities, performing price break analysis, making make-to-order vs. make-to-stock decisions, etc.
+- Also, some leading materials management practices use Inventory carrying costs for various purposes.
+These include determining lot sizes and order quantities, performing price break analysis, making make-to-order vs. make-to-stock decisions, etc.

-- Besides this, inventory holding costs help a business to decide whether to reduce production or supply or to increase the same to increase revenues and hence profits.
+- Besides this, Inventory holding costs help a business decide whether to reduce production or supply or to increase the same to increase revenues and profits.

-- An increase in inventory holding costs is an indication that if such costs are overlooked, it may certainly lead to reduced profits and increased losses.
+- An increase in inventory holding costs indicates that if such costs are overlooked, it may lead to reduced profits and increased losses.

 How to Reduce Inventory Carrying Cost?

-As mentioned earlier, increasing inventory holding costs y may be alarming for a business.
-That’s because it may lead to working capital getting tied up in inventory that can be used somewhere else.
+As mentioned earlier, increasing Inventory holding costs y may be alarming for a business.
+That may lead to working capital tied up in Inventory that can be used elsewhere.
 Increasing holding costs may also result in losses.
 Thus, it is important to reduce Inventory Carrying Costs.
 Reducing Inventory Holding Cost does not mean bringing it down to zero.
 This is not feasible as this would mean the cessation of business altogether.

 1. Use An Inventory Management Software

-An inventory management software automates the process of managing and controlling inventory.
-It helps a business in saving time that gets wasted in doing everything manually, right from tracking inventory to forecasting demand.
+An inventory management software automates the process of managing and controlling Inventory.
+It helps a business save time wasted in doing everything manually, from tracking Inventory to forecasting demand.

-An effective inventory management software helps a business to determine the optimal level of inventory it needs to maintain without running out of stock.
-The demand forecasts are accurate, unlike manual calculations where the chances of error are extremely high.
-Further, such levels of inventory ensure that the holding costs are not too high.
+Effective inventory management software helps a business determine the optimal inventory level to maintain without running out of stock.
+Unlike manual calculations, demand forecasts are accurate with extremely high chances of error.
+Further, such inventory levels ensure that the holding costs are low.

 Also, effective inventory management software makes the order fulfillment process seamless.
-An efficient order fulfillment means shorter lead times, an increase in perfect order percentage, an increase in inventory turnover ratio, and hence a decrease in inventory carrying cost.
+An efficient order fulfillment means shorter lead times, an increase in perfect order percentage, an increase in inventory turnover ratio, and a decrease in Inventory carrying Cost.

-As a result, an e-commerce business can get rid of products that are non-performing.
-Likewise, it can increase the supply of performing products to generate higher revenues and to earn greater profits.
+As a result, an e-commerce business can get rid of non-performing products.
+Likewise, it can increase the supply of performing products to generate higher revenues and earn greater profits.

 2. Enter Into Long-Term Contracts With Suppliers

-An e-commerce business must also consider finding suppliers with whom they can deal for a longer period of time.
+An e-commerce business must also consider finding suppliers with whom they can deal for longer.
 Such a long-term commitment will help the minimum amount of a product a customer must order for the business to be willing to fulfill the order.
-MOQ sometimes referred to as minimum order size, can be measured in either units or dollars.
+MOQ, sometimes called minimum order size, can be measured in units or dollars.
 Whichever best helps the business achieve its target gross profit margin.

 Businesses that operate in an online marketplace or manufacturing markets are the most likely to use MOQ.
-This allows them to avoid receiving low-value orders and ensure they recoup their inventory carrying cost.
+This allows them to avoid receiving low-value orders and ensure they recoup their Inventory carrying costs.